Conformal transformations and equivariance in unbounded KK-theory: Quantum-group-equivariant KK theory

 \section{Quantum-group-equivariant KK theory}

 Conformal group actions of a nontrivial kind are already rare in the classical setup of Riemannian manifolds, as the Ferrand–Obata theorem \cite[Theorem A]{Ferrand_1996} shows.
-The conformal group of a Riemannian metric must be the isometry group of a conformally equivalent metric, unless the manifold is conformally equivalent to a round sphere \( S^n \) or Euclidean space \( \bbR^n \).
+The conformal group of a Riemannian metric must be the isometry group of a conformally equivalent metric, unless the manifold is conformally equivalent to a round sphere \( \bfS^n \) or Euclidean space \( \bbR^n \).
 It seems that the rarity of large conformal groups carries over to the noncommutative setting.
 A possible example of a noncommutative geometry with interesting conformal group is the Podleś sphere.
 As we shall see in §\ref{section:podles}, this hope is realised; however the conformal geometry of the Podleś sphere is not governed by a group but rather by a quantum group.

 Quantum-group-equivariant KK-theory, in the bounded picture, is due to Baaj and Skandalis \cite{Baaj_1989}.
 A detailed account can be found in \cite{Vergnioux_2002}.
 We first recall the notions of a \emph{C*-bialgebra} and a \emph{locally compact quantum group}.

 \begin{definition} e.g. \cite[Definitions 4.1.{1,3}]{Timmermann_2008} A \emph{C*-bialgebra} is a C*-algebra \( S \) equipped with a \emph{comultiplication} map, a coassociative, nondegenerate $*$-homomorphism \( Δ : S \to M(S ⊗ S) \) such that \( Δ(S) (S ⊗ 1) \) and \( (1 ⊗ S) Δ(S) \) are contained in \( S ⊗ S \).
 A C*-bialgebra \( S \) is \emph{simplifiable} if